 DPI Hunting works closely with local communities, public land managers, the NSW Police Force and other agencies to regulate licensed hunting and deter illegal hunting on public land in NSW.

 Hunters share State forests with many other users, such as trail bike riders, mushroom pickers and bushwalkers, as well as forestry staff and contractors.
 In addition, State forests are often surrounded by local properties and houses.

 State forests are working forests which are managed by the Forestry Corporation of NSW (FCNSW).
 The forests accommodate a range of recreational activities, primary production such as grazing and apiary, and timber harvesting.
 FCNSW carefully balances community access and environmental management with operations to supply timber to the NSW economy.
 Recreational hunting is a mutually beneficial part of this balance.

 Public land hunting regulations in NSW are some of the most stringent in Australia, and internationally.

 Hunters require a NSW Restricted Game Hunting Licence (R-Licence) to hunt on declared public land.
-To obtain an R-licence, hunters must successfully pass an open book test based on hunter safety, ethics, animal welfare and hunting techniques and be a member of an Approved Hunting Organisation (AHO) which has a constitution and a disciplinary framework for its members.
+To obtain an R-licence, hunters must complete and accreditation course based on hunter safety, ethics, animal welfare and hunting techniques and be a member of an Approved Hunting Organisation (AHO) which has a constitution and a disciplinary framework for its members.

-Forestry Corporation completed the first risk assessment of hunting in State forests in 2005 and it has been reviewed and updated in 2009, 2010, 2013 and 2014.
+Forestry Corporation completed the first risk assessment of hunting in State forests in 2005 and it is reviewed and updated each year.